Salonit Anhovo: 21st century

 In January 2005, Salonit Anhovo became the majority owner (54.93% ownership share) of the construction materials manufacturer Kema Puconci.

 In August 2014, the Italian company Buzzi Unicem (which produces cement and other building materials) entered the ownership of Salonita Anhovo with a 25% ownership share.

 The company reorganized and invested in a new heat exchanger, which is one of the tallest buildings in Slovenia.
 The klinker line increased to a capacity of 3500 tons, which means over 4000 tons of cement per day.
 The demand for cement in the country decreased because four of the biggest construction companies of Slovenia SCT, Vegrad, Primorje and Kraški Zidar went bankrupt.
 According to the Civil Initiative Today, in 2022 Salonit Anhovo is expected to double the volume of waste co-incineration; This is supposed to cover 220 thousand tons of waste per year (or 600 tons of waste per day).

+Cementarna Trbovlje is second biggest cement factory with a capacity of 550,000 tons.

+Pollution and Impact on Environment and Health

+As of 2020 Salonit was the main polluter of the central Sava region.
+Until the legal prohibition of asbestos in 1996, the company produced materials including asbestos, and was the biggest consumer of asbestos in the wider region.
+Between 1996 and 2016, inhabitants in the area surrounding the factory comprised a majority of cases of asbestosis, pleural effusion, mesothelioma in the country, as well as an increased rate of lung cancer.
+In 2020, the company produced cement burning tons of garbage for energy production.
+Physicians and environmental activists have criticized the fact that cement factories like Salonit have been allowed to produce more pollutants than waste incineration plants.
+Salonit Anhovo's CEO Julijan Fortunat has said they comply with government and EU regulations.
+The Slovenian Ministry of the Environment has stated that Salonit Anhovo's environmental performance was "better than that of most European cement factories" and Salonit Anhovo asked the Slovenian government for permission to burn a quarter more waste in the future, causing local protests.

+In March 2024, the Slovenian parliament decided about stricter emission standards for co-incineration.